-The ADC081500 is in the active state when the Power Down pin (PD) is low.
-When the PD pin is high, the device is in the power down mode.
-In this power down mode the data output pins (positive and negative) are put into a high impedance state and the devices power consumption is reduced to a minimal level.
-The DCLK+/- and OR +/- are not tri-stated, they are weakly pulled down to ground internally.
-Therefore when the device is powered down the DCLK +/- and OR +/- should not be terminated to a DC voltage.
-Also note, that upon return to normal operation after power down mode, the pipeline will contain meaningless information.
+The ADC08D1000 is in the active state when the Power Down pin (PD) is low.
+When the PD pin is high, the device is in the power down mode, where the output pins hold the last conversion before the PD pin went high and the device power consumption is reduced to a minimual level.
+A high on the PDQ pin will power down the "Q" channel and leave the "I" channel active.
+There is no provision to power down the "I" channel independently of the "Q" channel.
+Upon return to normal operation, the pipeline will contain meaningless information.

 If the PD input is brought high while a calibration is running, the device will not go into power down until the calibration sequence is complete.
 However, if power is applied and PD is already high, the device will not begin the calibration sequence until the PD input goes low.
 If a manual calibration is requested while the device is powered down, the calibration will not begin at all.
 That is, the manual calibration input is completely ignored in the power down state.
+Calibration will function with the "Q" channel powered down, but that channel will not be calibrated if PDQ is high.
+If the "Q" channel is subsequently to be used, it is necessary to perform a calibration after PDQ is brought low.

-1.2 NORMAL/EXTENDED CONTROL MODES
+1.2 NORMAL/EXTENDED CONTROL

-The ADC081500 may be operated in one of two modes.
-In the simpler Normal Control mode, the user affects available configuration and control of the device through several control pins.
-The Extended Control mode provides additional configuration and control options through a serial interface and a set of 3 registers.
+The ADC08D1000 may be operated in one of two modes.
+In the simpler "normal" control mode, the user affects available configuration and control of the device through several control pins.
+The "extended control mode" provides additional configuration and control options through a serial interface and a set of 8 registers.
 The two control modes are selected with pin 14 (FSR/ECE: Extended Control Enable).
 The choice of control modes is required to be a fixed selection and is not intended to be switched dynamically while the device is operational.

-Table 1 shows how several of the device features are affected by the control mode chosen.
+Table 2 shows how several of the device features are affected by the control mode chosen.